Zilliqa/ZRC/zrcs/zrc-6.md

 5. ZRC-6 features pausable token transfers, minting, and burning because it is designed for failure.

-6. ZRC-6 features batch minting such that multiple NFTs can be minted in one transaction.
+6. ZRC-6 features batch operations for minting and transfer such that only a single transaction is required.

 7. ZRC-6 features contract ownership transfer by making the contract owner mutable.

-8. ZRC-6 only includes read-only transitions that contains important logic.
+8. ZRC-6 only includes read-only transitions that contain important logic.
 This standard encourages developers to use the remote fetch instead of using callbacks to retrieve simple data.

 ## III.
 Motivation